Roger-random/as7341_webui/README.md

 5. Compile and upload to ESP32
 6. Open browser to 'http://esp32-as7341.local'.
-If mDNS address of 'esp32-as7341.local' does not work, wait a few minutes and try again. (mDNS takes a bit of time to propagate.)
+If mDNS address of 'esp32-as7341.local' does not work, wait a few minutes and try again. (mDNS needs a bit of time to propagate.)
 If it still doesn't work, use the local IP address.
 Open Arduino IDE Serial Monitor to watch for bootup message.
 Upon successful connection, it will show the network name and assigned IP address.

+WiFi must have general internet access in order to download a precompiled version of [Chart.js library](https://www.chartjs.org/) for the bar graph.

 By default, upon launch the app will immediately start reading the sensor continuously with default parameters.